 Chemotherapy is sometimes administered prior to debulking surgery.
 If cancer shrinks due to chemotherapy, surgery can be performed to extract as much cancer as possible.
 Following the surgery, more chemotherapy is administered.
 This is referred to as interval debulking surgery.

-According to the best gastro surgeon in Kolkata, some advanced primary peritoneal carcinoma can be treated with targeted therapy.
+According to the best gastroenterologist in Kolkata, some advanced primary peritoneal carcinoma can be treated with targeted therapy.
 A targeted therapy drug is sometimes combined with a chemotherapy drug.
 Among the drugs used in targeted therapy are:

 • Bevacizumab (bevacizumab) (Avastin)